Seven signs your credit card debt is out of control — and how to fix it

+When you miss a payment on your credit card balance, your credit score is penalized and you’ll actually end up owing even more money.
+And if you miss consecutive payments, the credit card issuer can increase your interest rate, making your uphill slog even tougher.
 Instead, identify which balance has the highest interest rate and focus all your attention on paying it off while still making minimum payments on your other balances.
 After you pay off the balance with the highest interest rate, move on to the second highest.

 It isn’t realistic to pay down all of your cards equally and expect to close the balances around the same time.
 A one-by-one approach is the most efficient option in terms of both time and resources.
 Over time, the debt avalanche method saves you the most money.

-Warning Sign No. 5: Your shortcuts don’t actually help.
+Your shortcuts don’t actually help

 Many credit card companies allow balance transfers on new accounts that have an interest freeze for an introductory period.
 This may seem like an enticing option if you’re struggling to pay down debts.

 But if you’re just transferring your debts from one place to the next without making a significant dent in the balances, this solution isn’t right for you.
 Plus, balance transfers often come with their own fees, which can often be in the range of 3% to 5% of the amount transferred.
 That means if you transfer $1,000, you’ll likely have to pay $30 to $50 upfront.

 Another misguided move is trying to pay down your debt by taking on other forms of debt.
 This includes:

 Check advance loans

 Importantly, many of these so-called “solutions” are basically the same thing, just different names with exorbitant interest rates.
 Don’t be fooled: These options will only dig the debt hole deeper.